Documentation

 Check:

-- The form asks for vendor name, email, invoice number, amount, and invoice file.
+• The form asks for first name, last name, email, invoice number, amount (USD), invoice date, description, and a required invoice file upload.

 For full setup steps, use Set up the vendor invoice portal.